Joe Giella: Golden Age of comic books

-Into the Silver Age
+The Silver Age and later comics work

-During the early-1950s lull in superheroes, Giella inked Westerns penciled by Alex Toth (including the feature "Sierra Smith") and Gene Colan (on the series Hopalong Cassidy, splitting the work with fellow inker Sy Barry).
+During the early-1950s lull in superheroes, Giella inked Westerns penciled by Alex Toth, including the feature "Sierra Smith", and Gene Colan on the series Hopalong Cassidy, splitting the work with fellow inker Sy Barry.

-When the era called the Silver Age of comic books began with the resurgence of superheroes in 1956, Giella began inking science-fiction stories, including the feature "Adam Strange" in Strange Adventures, and Batman stories pencilled by the likes of Sheldon Moldoff (ghosting for Bob Kane), and Carmine Infantino.
-In the 1960s, he prominently inked Carmine Infantino on the reboots of the Flash and Gil Kane on the series Green Lantern.
+When the era called the Silver Age of comic books began with the resurgence of superheroes in 1956, Giella began inking science-fiction stories, including the feature "Adam Strange" in Mystery in Space.
+In the 1960s, he prominently inked Carmine Infantino on The Flash and Gil Kane on Green Lantern.
+Giella inked the "Flash of Two Worlds" story in The Flash #123 (Sept 1961).
+This story introduced Earth-Two, and more generally the concept of the multiverse, to DC Comics.
+When Julius Schwartz became the editor of Batman and Detective Comics in 1964, he assigned Giella to ink the two series.
+This assignment led to Giella drawing the daily "Batman" comic strip from August 8, 1966 to March 16, 1968.
+His final issue of Batman was #214 (August 1969) while his last Batman story in Detective Comics appeared in issue #401 (July 1970).
+He inked the pencils of Dick Dillin in both Justice League of America and World's Finest Comics until 1972.

+Giella inked two New Teen Titans drug awareness comic books sponsored by the American Soft Drink Industry and IBM, respectively, which were published in cooperation with The President's Drug Awareness Campaign in 1983–1984.

+After the death of Julius Schwartz in February 2004, DC Comics Presents was revived for a series of eight one-shot issues.
+Giella drew two of these tribute issues.

+Giella's final work for DC Comics was a variant cover for Archie Meets Batman '66 #6 (March 2019).

 Comic strips

-Giella also assisted on such King Features syndicated comic strips as Flash Gordon (inking Dan Barry in 1970), and The Phantom, on which he worked for 17 years (sometimes helping Sy Barry with pencilling when deadlines became too consuming for Barry).
+Giella also assisted on such King Features syndicated comic strips as Flash Gordon (inking Dan Barry in 1970), and The Phantom, on which he worked for 17 years, sometimes helping Sy Barry with pencilling when deadlines became too consuming for Barry.
 In 1991, Giella succeeded Bill Ziegler as artist on the Mary Worth daily and Sunday newspaper strip.
 Giella retired from Mary Worth in 2016, with his last strip appearing on July 23, 2016.

 Other work

-Outside comics, Giella did commercial art for advertising agencies such as McCann Erickson and Saatchi & Saatchi, and publishers such as Doubleday and Simon & Schuster.
+Outside comics, Giella did commercial art for advertising agencies including McCann Erickson and Saatchi & Saatchi, and publishers such as Doubleday and Simon & Schuster.

 Personal life and death

 As of 2010, Giella lived in East Meadow, New York, on Long Island.
+Giella and his wife Shirley had three sons and a daughter.
 His son Frank is an art history and cartooning instructor at Forest Hills High School, and a colorist for the comic strip Mary Worth, which Giella penciled and inked until 2016.
-He died on March 21, 2023, at the age of 94.
+Joe Giella died on March 21, 2023, at the age of 94.